Skip to product information

 4. Diagnostic and Prescriptive: The tutor is constantly assessing your child's progress.
 If your child struggles with a particular concept, the tutor will slow down, re-teach it, and provide more practice until they achieve mastery.
 Lessons are custom-designed for your child, not a pre-set curriculum.

-For more info, take a look at The Orton-Gillingham Academy (OGA): The Academy is the original organization that certifies practitioners in the method.
+For more info, take a look at The Orton-Gillingham Academy (AOGPE): The Academy is the original organization that certifies practitioners in the method.
 Their website offers a wealth of information on what OG is, its history, and its foundational principles.

 Your child CAN learn to read